Hopac/Hopac/Docs/Inverting.md

-However, what is really important is that time is a part of the representation of choice streams and using combinators such as `Alt.choose` it is possible to construct streams that depend on time.
+However, what is really important is that time is a part of the representation of choice streams and using combinators such as `Alt.choose` it is possible to construct streams that may including timed operations and make non-deterministic choices between multiple streams.

 Here is a first attempt at implementing a `merge` combinator: